-The Padrela Research group currently consists of 6 PhD students and 1 Masters student
+The Padrela Research group currently consists of 1 Post Doctoral researcher and 7 PhD students

 Current Group Members